-Last week I spent a few days in New Mexico (whole re-cap coming soon!) and one of the best things I ate during my trip were sopapillas.
+Last week I spent a few days in New Mexico (whole re-cap coming soon!) and one of the best things I ate during my trip were Sopapillas with Honey!
 Have you had a sopapilla before?
 There are different iterations; before last week, the only version I have had were South American and Tex-Mex versions, but the puffy ones you see pictured are vastly different.

 The New Mexican-style sopapilla is almost like a cross between a South American sopapilla and a Native American fry bread.
 Think of them like that.
 They’re soft and fluffy and puffy.
-You’re supposed to dust them with lots of powdered sugar, pinch off a corner and drizzle honey inside them.
-They leave you licking your fingers with a bunch of powdered sugar all over your face but you won’t care, trust me.
+Traditionally you serve them with a drizzle of honey.

 The sopapillas were to die for.
 When I got home, the first thing I did was research recipes.